PostgreSQL Backup and Recovery

 Use physical backups for disaster recovery; use logical backups for migrating a single database between clusters.

-What should teams check first when implementing Physical vs Logical Backup?
+What should teams check before relying on Physical vs Logical Backup?